 | Best for | Larger debts with longer terms | Smaller debts you can clear faster |

-For many homeowners, a second charge loan is one of the most practical routes for consolidating debts.
-It allows you to borrow against the equity in your property without disturbing your existing mortgage.
-This is particularly valuable if you have a competitive interest rate on your first mortgage that you do not want to lose, or if you would face early repayment charges by remortgaging.
+A second charge loan consolidates your debts by letting you borrow against your home equity in a single lump sum, which you use to pay off your existing creditors.
+Your current mortgage stays untouched, which is particularly valuable if you have a competitive interest rate you do not want to lose, or if you would face early repayment charges by remortgaging.

 The process typically takes two to four weeks from initial enquiry to funds being released.
 A specialist broker will assess your situation, search the market for the most suitable deal, and guide you through the application.
 Once approved, the funds can be used to clear your existing debts, leaving you with a single monthly repayment.